Artane Industrial School: Child abuse

 The Commission to Inquire into Child Abuse found that Artane was under-staffed by a small number of largely inexperienced and untrained Brothers.
 As a result of complaints, the Commission to Inquire into Child Abuse investigated allegations of physical abuse, child sexual abuse, and neglect at Artane.
 The school "used frequent and severe corporal punishment", which was "systemic and pervasive", and that even when a child behaved it was still possible for him to be beaten.
 Sexual abuse of children by members of the Christian Brothers was "a chronic problem", that was at least one Brother during a 33-year period was a sexual abuser, that there were at least two such abusers for more than one third of those years and that for one year in the 1940s there were at least seven such abusers.
-Abuse by Christian Brothers was treated as a threat to the reputation of the order, inadvertently protecting abusers.
+Abuse by Christian Brothers was treated as a threat to the reputation of the order, thus protecting abusers.
 The most common reaction to abuse being reported was to move the offender to another institution run by the same order.
 Frequently abuse was not investigated nor was it reported to the Garda Síochána nor to the Department of Education.
 Exploitation of smaller pupils at the school by older ones was also significant.
 Mealtimes were poorly supervised, leading to smaller pupils being bullied and the facilities for serving food were primitive.
 Clothing was poor quality, institutional and patched, despite criticism by the Departmental Inspector and there being a surplus in school accounts.
 Toilet facilities were primitive before 1953 and accommodation was poor.